 One of the most important standards you need to consider when writing a business appraisal report is USPAP Standard 10, published by the Appraisal Foundation.
 USPAP stands for the Uniform Standards of Professional Appraisal Practice.

-As the name implies, the standard seeks to provide a set of ground rules that are widely applied in professional quality reports.
-If you pick up a USPAP compliant business appraisal document, you should see the reasoning and coverage expected of a well considered, comprehensive business value analysis.
+As the name implies, the standard seeks to provide a set of ground rules.
+And professional quality report widely apply them.
+Just pick up a USPAP compliant business appraisal document.
+And you should see the reasoning and coverage expected of a well considered, comprehensive business value analysis.

 USPAP standards are widely used by professional appraisers all over the world, either as the major guiding principle or as part of national appraisal standards.
 This makes the report reader’s job much easier when reviewing valuations of foreign or domestic companies.